-Welcome to KVG German Shepherds, a small kennel specializing in training, competing, and breeding Working Line German Shepherds for sport, family and hobby.
+Welcome to KVG German Shepherds, a small kennel specializing in training, competing, and breeding Working Line German Shepherds for sport, work, and family.

 I am a member of the CKC, Canadian Kennel Club, as well as a registered breeder with the CKC.
 I belong to the GSSCC, German Shepherd Schutzhund Club of Canada, and reside as president of our local IGP club, K9 Utility Cranbrook Working Dog Club; a non-profit club dedicated to training dogs for sport.

 I train my dogs for fun, for sport, for competition, for myself!
 I do not offer training services nor do I sell trained adult dogs.
-All dogs that are or were part of the KVG program remain on site and are retired at home, at the KVG Senior K9 Sanctuary, to fully live out the rest of their lives.
+All dogs that are or were part of the KVG program remain at home, as part of my beloved house pets, to fully live out the rest of their lives.

 Occasionally, I do have older dogs to 'rehome.'
 Check back often!
 Or send me an e-mail specifically requesting to be added to my waitlist for older dogs that become available.